 While there is currently no threat of fire to Petaluma, we know from experience that things can change very quickly and it is important to stay informed.
 Check the following resources below frequently:

 - For the most up-to-date information on the Sonoma County fire, evacuation zones, and open shelters, please check SoCoEmergency.org or call 2-1-1.

 - CLICK HERE for a current map of the fire incident, including evacuation orders and shelter locations

 We may see a need for disaster relief volunteers in the coming days.
-If you are interested in volunteering, please fill out THIS FORM.

 As we navigate another fire season, being prepared is an essential piece of keeping yourself, your loved ones, and your pets safe.
 Please follow the advice below from the County of Sonoma.